What’s the Difference Between All the Vitamix Models?

-- A2300: With the A2300, at the lowest price point of all the Ascents, you get a dial control and no automatic settings.
+- A2300: The A2300 costs about $450 is the cheapest of all the Ascents.
+With this blender, you get a dial control and no automatic settings.

 Best for: Anyone who loves a bargain.
 For tag sale or thrift store shoppers, this is a big step up in quality assurance.